axel0016/FTP-Proxy-with-DLP-Capabilities/README.md

-# Web Nmap Application Setup Guide
+# Web Nmap Application Setup Guide using Docker

 This guide provides a step-by-step process to install and run the **Web Nmap** application using Docker on **Ubuntu** or **Kali Linux**.